Best Pirate Games 2025

 Outside of its mechanics, the game includes some of the best-looking graphics and a memorable soundtrack filled with shanties you’ll come to love over hours and hours of gameplay.

-Our next recommendation is Tempest, a pirate-themed open-world action RPG where players sail across three continents teeming with various colonies, forts, ships, and opportunities for adventure.
+Our next recommendation is Tempest, a pirate-themed open-world action RPG where players sail across three continents teeming with varied colonies, forts, ships, and opportunities for adventure.

-As captain, you’ll have a chance to train your crew and raise their proficiency in ship-to-ship combat as well as against legendary beasts like the Kraken and Leviathan.
+As captain, you’ll have an opportunity to guide your crew and increase their proficiency in ship-to-ship combat as well as against legendary beasts like the Kraken and Leviathan.

-Additionally, the game features robust ship customization along with a trading system and simple UI that makes it easy to keep track of your crew.
+Additionally, the game features comprehensive ship customization along with a trading system and straightforward UI that makes it easy to keep track of your crew.

-While Tempest was originally designed as a single-player experience, it also supports online multiplayer where you and your friends can quest together and share the same open world.
+While Tempest was originally designed as a single-player experience, it also supports online multiplayer where you and your companions can quest together and share the same immense world.

-The Pirate series is another good recommendation for open-world sandbox adventures and sees you taking the helm of your own ship as you try to conquer the Caribbean.
+The Pirate series is another excellent recommendation for open-world sandbox adventures and sees you taking the helm of your own vessel as you try to conquer the Caribbean.

 Following 2016’s Caribbean Hunt, the entry we’re suggesting pirate lovers check out is 2017’s Plague of the Dead, a free-to-play game that casts you as legendary pirate captain John Rackham.